biocatiit/website/content/pages/users_apply.rst

     The Advanced Photon Source resides within Argonne National Laboratory which is a controlled-access facility.
-This step initiates the process for granting access to ANL, as well as, the process for ensuring that `safety and compliance
+This step initiates the process for granting access to ANL, as well as the process for ensuring that `safety and compliance
     <{filename}/pages/users_safety.rst>`_ requirements are met.

+    Everyone participating in the experiment (mailing samples or coming on site) must be a registered user. `New users should register and existing users should check to make sure their site access is still valid. <https://beam.aps.anl.gov/pls/apsweb/ufr_main_pkg.usr_start_page>`_
+    **It can take the APS several weeks to process your user registration, both for new users and for updates to current users' site access, so make sure everyone in your group does this as soon as you know you want beamtime.**

 #.  `Submit a Proposal <https://www.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time>`_